On the impact of short laser pulses on cold diluted plasmas: Discussion, outlook and conclusions

-The spacetime location of the first WB (due to the collisions of electrons belonging to different $Z$ layers) {\it after} the laser-plasma interaction is determined via (\ref{pseudoper}), and can be estimated via (\ref{nwb}).
-After the time $t_{cr}$ of the first WB we can no longer describe the plasma hydrodynamically, but through a kinetic theory (including collisional terms); the above hydrodynamic description allows to compute the positions and momenta of the electron fluid elements at $t_{cr}^-$, and therefore the associated distribution in phase space, to be adopted as initial condition for the application of the kinetic theory.
-Nevertheless, for low density plasmas significant 2-body collisions are rare, hence one can neglect such collisions (i.e. continue to treat the plasma as collisionless) and consider only the effect of the mutual average forces generated by pairs of $Z$ electron layers crossing each other.
-If only `few' electron layers do, they do not damage the PW significantly, and their electrons can be treated as test particles subject to the electric field associated to the PW \cite{FioAAC22 }.
-The equations of motion of test particles injected in the PW, with $\xi$ as the `time' variable, and the qualitative behaviour of their solutions have been studied in section \ref{test-electron}; in our model test particles cannot dephase, because the phase velocity of the PW is $c$.
+The spacetime location of the first WB (due to collisions of different $Z$ electrons layers) {\it after} the laser-plasma interaction is determined via (\ref{pseudoper}), and can be estimated via (\ref{nwb}).
+After the time $t_{br}$ of the first WB one needs to replaces the hydrodynamic description (HD) by a kinetic theory (including collisional terms); the above HD allows to compute the positions and momenta of the electron fluid elements at $t_{br}^-$, and therefore the associated distribution in phase space, to be adopted as initial condition for the application of the kinetic theory.
+Nevertheless, for low density plasmas significant 2-body collisions are rare, hence one can neglect such collisions (i.e. continue to treat the plasma as collisionless) and consider only the effect of the mutual average forces generated by pairs of $Z$ electron layers crossing each other \cite{Fionew}.
+If only `few' electron layers do, they do not damage the PW significantly, and their electrons can be treated as test particles subject to the electric field associated to the PW.
+The equations of motion of test particles injected in the PW, with $\xi$ as the `time' variable, and the qualitative behaviour of their solutions have been studied in section \ref{test-electron} (for more details see \cite{FioAAC22,Fionew}); in our model test particles cannot dephase, because the phase velocity of the PW is $c$.
 In particular, we find (section \ref{self-injected-electrons}) that the {\it maximal energy} of the electrons self-injected (via WB) in the PW and trapped by a PW single trough {\it grows approximately linearly} with the distance gone, cf. (\ref{s_i^m<0|s_iz_i}).
 We have tested and illustrated our approach applying it in particular to the (somewhat border-line) conditions considered by \cite{BraEtAl08} and reported in fig. \ref{Worldlinescrossings}, finding an encouraging agreement.